psnjiki/bike-trips/README.md

     json.dump(args, f)
 ```

-Also if you know the url to the trip file process it this way:
+Also if you know the url to the trip file, process it this way:

 ```python
 from src.trip import Trip